aboutcode-org/scancode-toolkit/docs/source/getting-started/install.rst

 Installation via Docker:
 ------------------------

-You can install ScanCode Toolkit by building a Docker image from the included Dockerfile.
+You can install ScanCode-Toolkit by building a Docker image from the included Dockerfile.
 The prerequisite is a working `docker installation <https://docs.docker.com/engine/install/>`_.